gm1ke/Insurance-Overview/README.md

 ## KPI

-1-No of Invoice by Accnt Exec
+- No of Invoice by Accnt Exec
-2-Yearly Meeting Count
+- Yearly Meeting Count
-3.1Cross Sell--Target,Achive,new
+- 1Cross Sell--Target,Achive,new
-3.1New-Target,Achive,new
+- 1New-Target,Achive,new
-3.1Renewal-Target, Achive,new
+- 1Renewal-Target, Achive,new
-4. Stage Funnel by Revenue
+- Stage Funnel by Revenue
-5. No of meeting By Account Exe
+- No of meeting By Account Exe
-6-Top Open Opportunity
+- Top Open Opportunity